VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 module containing the global variable (note we had imported the module `example` before using it in the test).
-The second argument is the attribute we want to replace as a string (ie, in quotation marks) -- in this case the module's global variable `GLOABL_SLEEP_SECONDS` is the attribute we want replaced.
+The second argument is the attribute we want to replace as a string (ie, in quotation marks) -- in this case the module's global variable `GLOBAL_SLEEP_SECONDS` is the attribute we want replaced.
 Finally, the third argument is the value we want to set the attribute (argument
 2) with.
 Here we are changing that value to `1`.
 Now the test will run with a 1 second sleep instead of its original 3 second sleep.
 After the test is